Coder-IsiahJones/RockPaperScissors/plan.md

 5. When clicking the button, hide the buttons and show the winner.
 6. Figure out what the computer is going to pick.
 7. Compare the results to see who wins.
+8. Add some type of celebration if the player wins.